-It is a kit I bought at a quite long time.
-This half track, Neu is now out of production, released from Gunze (former company name of Creos).
-I’ve heard that Gunze and Dragon have been supplying OEM supplies of each other’s products for a long time, is this original Dragon?
+It is a kit I bought a quite long time.
+This half-track, Neu is now out of production, released from Gunze (former company name of Creos).
+I’ve heard that Gunze and Dragon have been supplying OEM supplies of each other’s products for a long time, is this the original Dragon?
 The attached driver figure is a Dragon taste.

 Plastics are pretty solid and brittle.
 It is easy to lack without elasticity or stickiness.
 I guess this is probably not an aging deterioration, but an original nature.
 When I made Gunze’s Lang before, it was like this.
 It is similar to the plastic of Italeri.

-Inside of the rear hatch has about 10 injection pin marks, so I put it in a putty and file it.
+The inside of the rear hatch has about 10 injection pin marks, so I put it in putty and file it.
 One or two marks, I can handle them with only filing, the work is quicker to use putty for so many pin marks.

-In order to tightly fit the upper and underparts tightly, because the compartment in the upper part of the seat interferes, it was necessary to adjust.
+To tightly fit the upper and underparts, because the compartment in the upper part of the seat interferes, it was necessary to adjust.
 It’s quite troublesome to fill the putty after painting, to reshape and paint again.

 In the beginning, it had riveting armor, but Neu changed to welding.
 About 6,700 Sd.Kfz.250 was produced in the whole series.
 The majority was deployed with the reconnaissance battalion of the armored division.

 The marking is the 2nd Armored Division, 2nd reconnaissance Battalion, 3rd Squadron, 1944, in France.
-In the manual, there were no instructions for camouflage paint and it was only a color of dark yellow or sandy yellow.
-In the box art, some three-color camouflage is given.
+In the manual, there were no instructions for camouflage paint and it was the only color of dark yellow or sandy yellow.
+In the box package, some three-color camouflage is given.
 I painted it with my favorite camouflage pattern.